Skeleton Bay, also known as Donkey Bay, is a legendary surf spot located on Namibia's Skeleton Coast.

 The history of Skeleton Bay as an ultimate surfing destination is not completely clear.

 In 2008, Surfing Magazine invited readers to embark on the "Google Earth Challenge 2."
 The goal was to browse and identify potential world-class surf breaks using the computer program.

 One reader, Brian Gable, spent between 50 and 60 hours analyzing satellite images and trying to pinpoint the wave of a generation.

 After submitting the precious Namibian surf gem to evaluation, the panel of judges reached an obvious conclusion: Gable had found an idyllic African wonder wave.

-When the now-famous left-hander was publicly presented to the surfing world, the community was positively shocked with its beauty and wave riding potential.
+When the now-famous left-hander was publicly presented to the surfing world, the community was positively shocked by its beauty and wave-riding potential.

 A few months later, Floridian goofy-footer Cory Lopez traveled to Donkey Bay with a video team, scored it, and unveiled the surf gem via YouTube.

 Later, the surf movie "5'5'' x 19 1/4'' Redux" by Lost came out with more footage of the so-called Cory's Left.

 Some say that Randy Rarick found it first in 1980 - but didn't surf it - and that Grant "Twiggy" Baker rode it a few years before the online "discovery."